javatlacati/swiplwebtut/webspanish.md

 .+termerized_html+ example
 [NOTA]
 =====
-This section also uses file termerized_example.pl
+Esta sección also uses file termerized_example.pl
 =====

 HTML is a markup language.
 It's tags are not the semantic units of a web page as we think about it.
 We want to talk about the login box, not a div with a text box blah blah.
-Inclusion is SWI-Prolog's mechanism for encapsulating HTML generation code.
+Inclusion is SWI-Prolog's mechanism for encapsulating generación de HTML code.
 This means you can create structured, reusable components of web pages, and pays off many times the slight awkwardness of 'funny looking html'.

 Inclusion is signaled by +\+.
 If the argument of \ is a term, it will be treated as a DCG, and expanded to tokenized HTML.